1980

 KR jams with The Dead Boys.

-- Emotional Rescue 1 (MJ/KR) -using version III as playback
+- Emotional Rescue 1 (MJ/KR) -using shorter early mix as soundtrack

-- Where The Boys Go (MJ/KR) -using version IV as playback
+- Where The Boys Go (MJ/KR) -using longer early mix as soundtrack

 - Down In The Hole (MJ/KR) -unverified